 Who is at risk?

 Some factors that can lead to the development of dementia can be changed with a healthy lifestyle, but some cannot.
-Factors like a family history and certain preexisting conditions like Down Syndrome can make you more susceptible to developing dementia and the risk increases naturally as you age.
-Having diabetes may also increase your risk of dementia, so it is important that your blood sugar is controlled as much as possible.
+Factors like a family history and certain preexisting conditions like Down Syndrome can make you more susceptible to developing dementia and the risk increases naturally as you age, which is why as you get older and into your fifties you should start looking into life insurance if you don’t already have a policy in place.
+You can find life insurance with free gifts online, and this way you can ensure that the cost of your care is covered for your loved ones when you die if you do unfortunately develop dementia.
+Furthermore, Having diabetes may also increase your risk of dementia, so it is important that your blood sugar is controlled as much as possible.

 Some factors are within your control.
 Maintaining a healthy diet that includes produce, whole grains, nuts, and seeds; reducing alcohol consumption; controlling high blood pressure and high cholesterol; and not smoking, as well as staying active and maintaining an exercise routine, can reduce the risk of dementia.